dimaip/dimaip.github.io/_posts/2014-08-14-content-migration-to-neos.md

-Unless you are starting with completely new project, one of the first things you need to get started with Neos, is to migrate content from old TYPO3 installation.
+Unless you are starting with a fresh project, one of the first things you need to get done when starting with Neos is to migrate content from old TYPO3 installation.

 To my surprise, I found almost zero information on this subject.
-There are great slides available by Karsten, but his awesome project is not ready yet, so I was stuck in the middle of nowhere with zero knowledge about the new system.
+There are [great slides](https://speakerdeck.com/kdambekalns/migrating-from-typo3-cms-to-typo3-neos) available by Karsten, but his awesome plugin is not ready yet, so I was stuck in the middle of nowhere with zero knowledge about the new system.

-I hope this post will save you at least from part of the frustration I had gone through.
+I hope this post will save you at least from part of frustration that I had gone through.

-I needed to migrate only tt_news records, but you can easily adapt it to anything you need.
+I needed to migrate only tt_news records, but you can easily adapt it to anything you need just grasp the methode.

 ##1.
 Command Controller

 The first question I had was where to put my migration code.
-I decided to that it makes most sense to create a command line task for that.
+Most apropriate is to create a command line task for that.
 Luckily Neos provides an easy way of creating command controllers.
-Here is [a good tutorial on how to create one](http://www.matthias-witte.net/create-your-own-typo3-flow-command-line-controller/2012/11/)
+Here is [a good tutorial on how to create one](http://www.matthias-witte.net/create-your-own-typo3-flow-command-line-controller/2012/11/).

 ##2.
 Get records from old TYPO3

 Next I copied all of the relevant tables from old database to the new one.
-I needed a few minutes to figure out how to deal with direct database connections, but it wasn't hard:
+I needed a few minutes to figure out how to deal with direct database connections, but it wasn't hard.
+This is a function that retrieves all records of certain tt_news category, but you can use any query you want here.

 {% highlight php %}
 private function getNewsByCat($cat){